210405jwa/demos/week-4/hibernate-notes.md

 ## Ways to retrieve data using Hibernate
 - HQL: Hibernate Query Language
+    - You don't use the table name in the database, or the column names
+    - You use the class name in Java itself, as well as the actual property names (variable names)
 - JPQL: Java Persistence Query Language
 - Native SQL
 - Criteria API